laurenhamann/taylor-swift-blog/content/blog/Music/Taylor Swift/Lover/song-list/lover.md

 </blockquote>

 <blockquote>
 I chose this song as the title track because it’s such a perfect example of what I was trying to do with this album.
 I wanted to make music that in a lot of ways feels timeless and is really confessional.
 I wrote this one alone.
-Jack Antonoff helped produce this song and we wanted to make music that could have been played on a wedding reception stage in 1970. - Taylor Swift
+Jack Antonoff helped produce this song and we wanted to make music that could have been played on a wedding reception stage in 1970. <br /><b>- Taylor Swift</b>
 </blockquote>